JTSDK/jtsdk-build-scripts-git/README.md

-# WSJT APplication Build Scripts fo Git Repositories
+# WSJT Application Build Scripts for Git Repositories
 This project is of for testing WSJT applications using Git repositories.
 The script has no interaction with Git, nor any need to be aware of its presence.